Morgahl/structify/README.md

 - Returns `{:ok, result}`, `{:error, reason}`, or `{:no_change, original}`
 - Comprehensive error domains for debugging
 - Ideal for untrusted input or when detailed error information is needed

+**Structify.Destruct** - Deep cleanup and meta removal:

+- Removes internal/meta keys such as `:__struct__` and `:__meta__` from maps and structs
+- Recursively processes lists, maps, and structs; filters `nil` entries from lists
+- Preserves well-known date/time structs (Date, Time, NaiveDateTime, DateTime)
+- Useful for preparing data for JSON serialization or for callers that expect plain maps

 ### Core Capabilities